junghan0611/spacemacs/doc/LAYERS.md

 or `post-init` functions.

 Only one layer may own a package.
-Since layers are processed in order of specification in the user\'s dotfile, it is possible for layers to
-\"seize\" ownership of a package that was owned by a previously enabled layer.
+Since layers are processed in order of specification in the user's dotfile, it is possible for layers to "seize" ownership of a package that was owned by a previously enabled layer.

 Case study: auto-completion